Mala2/FSC-BT806/README.md

 [*FSC-BT806 Feasycom (Development Board) (DB102-BT806)*](https://www.feasycom.net/bluetooth-development-board/bluetooth-audio-development-board/audio-bluetooth-module-csr8675-development.html)

-With this code you can communicate with BT806 to read most of the device status:
+With this code you can communicate with BT806 via UART to read most of the device status:

 -Enable and disable LED,13 upon playing/paused